Prompt and Parameter Co-Optimization for Large Language Models: Experiments

 \subsection{Effectiveness of the Supervised Regularization Loss}

 In our framework, a key design for addressing the mixed discrete–continuous optimization problem is the incorporation of the supervised regularizer in the objective~(\ref{cx:new-pg}).
 To evaluate its effectiveness, we conduct comprehensive experiments based on four research questions: (1) Is our method superior to other well-known differentiable strategies such as Gumbel-Softmax?
-(2) In selecting the dataset $D_2$, should it be derived from the optimized model itself or from a stronger model such as GPT-4o?
+(2) In selecting the dataset $D_2$, should it be derived from the optimized model itself or from a stronger model?
 (3) How does the number of rollout samples affect performance?
 (4) How does the update frequency of $\phi_p$ influence the final performance?
 In the following, we report and analyze the experiment results.

 \textbf{Comparing with other differentiable strategies}.
-In this section, we compare our method with Gumbel-Softmax, where the categorical prompt token sampling is replaced with a Gumbel-Softmax distribution to enable differentiable sampling.
+We compare our method with Gumbel-Softmax, where the categorical prompt token sampling is replaced with a Gumbel-Softmax distribution to enable differentiable sampling.
 As shown in Figure~\ref{fig:gumbel}, our method significantly outperforms Gumbel-Softmax.
 The main reason is that Gumbel-Softmax relies on continuous relaxation to approximate the discrete sampling.
-Although this ensures differentiability in theory, such softening operations introduce gradient bias, so that the generated prompts may deviate semantically from the truly optimal discrete solutions.
-In contrast, our methods directly optimize over the discrete action space using task rewards, thereby avoiding the potential approximation errors.
+Although it ensures differentiability in theory, such softening operations introduce gradient bias, so that the generated prompts may deviate semantically from the truly optimal discrete solutions.
+In contrast, our methods directly optimize over the discrete action space, avoiding potential approximation errors.